kubesphere/website/content/zh/partner/_index.md

   tip: Apply now →
   partnerType:
     - title: "App Providers"
-      content: "KubeSphere Application Store is a great place to showcase your applications.
+      content: "KubeSphere App Store is a great place to showcase your applications.
 KubeSphere brings your applications to tens of thousands of users, allowing them to deploy your App to Kubernetes with one click."
       link: "request"

     - title: "Technology"